Ilaje: Lifestyle

-The Ilajes are one of the most dynamic and enterprising people in Nigeria.
-Their aquatic skill, coupled with their ability to adapt enabled them to conquer their harsh geographical environment and turn it to their advantage.
-Consequently, they were able to build large communities like Ugbonla, Aiyetoro, Zion Pepe and Orioke.
-Aiyetoro for example in its hey-days had one of the highest per capita incomes in Africa due to its early discovery of crude petroleum, and attracted visitors, tourists and researchers from all over the world.
+The Ilajes are one of Nigeria’s most resilient and enterprising coastal peoples.
+Their exceptional aquatic skills and ability to adapt enabled them to transform a challenging riverine environment into an economic advantage.
+This adaptability contributed to the development of prominent communities such as Ugbonla, Aiyetoro, Zion Pepe, and Orioke.

+At its peak, Aiyetoro became particularly renowned for its economic prosperity, driven in part by the early discovery of crude petroleum.
+The community reportedly attained one of the highest per-capita income levels in Africa at the time, attracting visitors, tourists, researchers, and international attention.
+The Ilaje story remains a powerful example of resilience, innovation, and the ability to turn environmental challenges into opportunities.

 Fishing is the major occupational engagement of the Ilajes.
 This is enhanced by about 75% of the area being riverine, granting easy access to the sea.
 The large scale fishing activities attract traders and consumers from all over the country.
 The largest fish market in Nigeria is situated in Igbokoda, the Headquarters of the Local Government.
 While timber portions of the timbers are essentially transported to Lagos for sales by means of the sea/water.

 The natural environment of Ilajeland is particularly suitable for the development of large scale rice plantations and the salt industry.
 The occupational activities of the Ilajes include fishing, canoe making, lumbering, net making, mat making, launch building, farming and trading.
 Fishing however remains the major agricultural preoccupation of the Ilaje.
 This is underscored by the fact that the Ilaje's geographical sphere has one of the longest coastlines in Nigeria.
 Ilaje's fishing dexterity is underlined by a popular saying among the Ilaje which says that: